 The scene on Grateful Dead tour is unlike anything I’d imagined.
-Massive parking lots jammed with cars, microbuses, tents, and 60,000 Deadheads.
+Massive parking lots jammed with cars, microbuses, tents, and 60,000 .
 Vendors prowling the parking lots, and those manning stalls and booths, sell all manner of food, souvenirs, and drugs.
-I had no idea.
 Once we find somewhere to pitch our tent, we go in search of our friends.
 We actually find them, and we all go into the show together.

 Between sets, the guy beside me is making out with a balloon.
-Once the inevitable occurs and the balloon pops, a replacement is immediately provided by an onlooker intent on further entertainment.
+He’s a pretty heavy kisser, so eventually the balloon pops.
+But, a replacement is immediately provided by an onlooker intent on further entertainment.

-Then someone runs onto the lawn chased by a couple of security guards.
+Then someone is chased onto the lawn by a couple of security guards.
 Everyone around us stands up, then everyone sits down, and the fugitive is seated beside me.
 The only people left standing are the two security guards scanning the concert-goers for, most likely, someone with long hair wearing a tie-dye t-shirt.

-My fourth show is on my birthday, and I spend it trying to piece together my experience from the night before.
+I spend the following day trying to piece together my experience from the night before.
 But, it is time for the next concert, and I approach this one more objectively, as I am still a bit hazy from the last one.
 I come out of the show with a bit better of an idea.

 Flagged A Diesel Down

 Dusk finds us on the side of the highway, somewhere on the outskirts of Indianapolis.
-I think downtown is this way.
-We had no idea.
-Fortunately, a kind gentleman pulls over and gives us a ride to the bus depot, pointing out prominent Hoosier landmarks along the way.
+I think downtown is this way, but we have no idea.
+Fortunately, a kind gentleman pulls over and gives us a ride to the bus depot, pointing out Hoosier landmarks along the way.
 We join the other Deadheads waiting for the Columbus bus.
 Since there is no bus service from Columbus to Hebron, we hail another cab.

 “Now, that’s the way to tour” greets us at Buckeye Lake.
 We pitch our tent in the dark, and fall asleep immediately.
 Since we are out of money, we HAVE to meet some of our other friends from Toronto.

 So, we spend the day sitting against a cop car at the venue entrance, in 100’F heat, watching for Ontario plates.
-We had no idea that there was another entrance.
+We have no idea that there is another entrance.

 An hour before the show, we resort to Plan B and a common meeting place on Grateful Dead tour – the will-call ticket window.
 Thankfully, they are there.
-They have a hotel room, so after the show, we “tried to wash off some of that dusty dirt” from the Dust Bowl of Alpine Valley and the farmer’s field that was Buckeye Lake.
+They have a hotel room, so after the show, we try “to wash off some of that dusty dirt” from the Dust Bowl of Alpine Valley and the farmer’s field that is Buckeye Lake.
 We have run out of money, so we reluctantly sell our Pittsburgh tickets to a couple of overjoyed Deadheads, and accept a ride back home with our friends.

 I’ll Get Up and Fly Away

 We miss the Pittsburgh and Saratoga Springs concerts, but take the bus to continue our Grateful Dead tour at Rochester’s Silver Stadium.
-The inner-urban setting is vastly different than the rural ones in Wisconsin and Ohio, and the atmosphere is adjusted accordingly.
-It was raining until the band hit the stage and opened with Box Of Rain and Cold Rain And Snow.
+The atmosphere of the urban setting is vastly different than that of rural Wisconsin and Ohio.
+With the rain falling down, the band opens with Box Of Rain and Cold Rain And Snow.
 The setlist is lengthy and the second set opens with the only Green Onions they ever played followed by possibly the best China Cat Sunflower > I Know You Rider ever performed.

-The Other One takes its time to emerge from Space, which further affects the odd vibe.
-Someone climbs the baseball stadium’s light tower during Wharf Rat, and I half expect him to jump as Jerry Garcia sings “I’ll get up and fly away”.
+The Other One takes its time to emerge from Space, which further affects the strange vibe.
+Someone climbs the baseball stadium’s light tower during Wharf Rat, and I half expect him to jump when sings “I’ll get up and fly away”.
 The hired security viciously manhandles him after he climbs back down.
-Crossing the border after the show, one poor young man is having a hard time with the situation, and is handcuffed in the back of a patrol car.
-We watch him scream from the back seat as the bus pulls away.
+Crossing the border after the show, one poor young man is having a hard time with the situation.
+To make his matter worse, he is handcuffed and placed in the back of a patrol car.
+We leave him screaming from the back seat as the bus pulls away.

 So Many Roads